Arizona: Exploring the Sky Islands

 If the bird highlights are not enough, there are also many other natural highlights.
 Many of these come in the evening when we are looking for owls.
-On many tours we will see a couple species of rattlesnakes, Arizona Blond Tarantula, a couple of species of skunks and more!
+On many tours we see a couple species of rattlesnakes, Arizona Blond Tarantula, a couple species of skunks and more!

 - Ground Transportation

 - Passport and Visa Fees